bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

-If the kernel build configuration is modified to include new functionality, then be aware that many older system components have not received as much testing attention from the Linux community in conjunction with the arm32 platform.
-It may be that some weird compilation errors could occur that might require some minor source file modification.
+If the kernel build configuration is modified to include new functionality, then be aware that many older system components have not received as much testing attention from the Linux community in conjunction with the arm32 platform or 64K page sizes.
+It may be that some weird compilation errors could occur that might require some minor source file modification or that more obscure kernel components be removed from the build.